 Community Consolidated School District 62 is committed to the overall wellbeing of children.

-The District 62 nutrition program include the National School Lunch Program, School Breakfast Program.
-Child and Adult Care Food Program, Summer Food Service Program, Fresh Fruit and Vegetable Program, and the Special Milk Program.
+The District 62 nutrition program includes the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, Summer Food Service Program, Fresh Fruit and Vegetable Program, and the Special Milk Program.
 Meals are prepared at our on-site kitchen and transported to each school daily, and served to our diverse student body.